For a change, grab a packet (or two) of traditional kuih at one of these stores.

 KUIH AT LUCKY GARDEN

 Lee Yeok Choi has been a vendor for over 40 years.
-Come 3pm everyday, you’d definitely see him in the same exact spot.
-He’s just a simple guy but people love what he has to offer his customers.
+Come 3pm everyday, you’ll definitely see him in the same exact spot – outside Nam Chuan Coffee Shop in Bangsar’s Lucky Garden.
+He’s just a simple guy but people his rich selection of beautifully-made kuih.
 If you happen to be in the area, don’t forget to stop by and pay him a visit.
+He’s usually there for about 2-3 hours before he sells out.

 Tip: See what his regulars buy and you won’t be disappointed cos if everybody’s buying it, you know it’s bound to be good!